 My husband and I opened a joint account very early on in our relationship.
 It has always worked for us, but I can imagine why it would not work for everyone.

 The next points I make will give you a few ideas to ponder and ultimately make the decision that is right for the relationship stage you are in.

-Generally, if there is a joint checking account in place, there is more transparency in the relationship.
+If there is a joint checking account in place, there’s going to be more transparency in the relationship.

 In this case, both people would be on the account and have the password.
 Each person would be able to log into the account and view the transactions if they choose.

 Here are a few reasons how joint accounts would be a viable option in your relationship!